momentmal/Squadrats-Recolor-Chrome-Extension/README.md

 </pre>

-- Then I imported my unpacked extension
+- Then I imported my unpacked extension, so the Extension does not self update and sits in a known location
+- I imported the copied Extension in Chrome via "Manage Extensions" (Developer Mode) - Import Unpacked

 ## Usage